 Graduate Certificate, Graduate Diploma, Master of Divinity, Master of Ministry

 An applicant for admission to these awards must have graduated with or qualified for [at least] a bachelor degree or equivalent qualification in a non-theological discipline from an Australian university or other approved higher education provider.
-There is no mature age entry provision on the understanding that applicants are already graduates.

-Candidates who (a) have an assessable qualification, such as VCE/HSC that was undertaken solely in English in one of a set of prescribed countries OR (b) have been resident in Australia with English being the language spoken at home and at work for ten (10) or more years are NOT required to provide proof of English language proficiency for consideration for admission.
+Candidates who (a) have an assessable qualification, such as VCE/HSC that was undertaken solely in English in one of a set of prescribed countries OR (b) have been resident in Australia with English being the language spoken at home and at work for ten (10) or more years are not required to provide proof of English language proficiency for consideration for admission.
 All other applicants MUST provide proof of English language proficiency for consideration for admission to an ACT course.
 Such proof will normally be by the provision of the results of an IELTS test (Academic Version).

 For admission to our undergraduate courses (Bachelor or Diploma), the minimum IELTS result required is 6.5 overall with a minimum of 6.5 in each subtest.